SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_segmentations.md

 In SimVascular, a series of segmentations along a <i>Path</i> is called a <i>Contour Group</i>.

+The following sections demonstrate how to create segmentations using the <b>aorta</b> and <b>left-iliac</b> <i>Paths</i>.
+A detailed discussion about segmentation can be found in the SimVascular
+<a href="http://simvascular.github.io/docsModelGuide.html#modelingSegmentation.html">Modeling Guide / Segmentation</a> documentation.

 <h3 id="tutorial_create_segs_1"> Create an instance of a <i>Segmentations Tool</i> for the aorta/right iliac </h3>

 Create an instance of a <i>Segmentations Tool</i> named <b>aorta</b> used to define a <i>Contour Group</i>